commonhaus/foundation/FAQ.md

 ## Why not the Linux Foundation?

-The Linux Foundation (LF) is a respected home for thousands of open-source projects, whether as part of its broader umbrella for unfunded projects or within its various sub-foundations (each with its own set of benefits and governance structures).
+The Linux Foundation (LF) is a respected home for thousands of open source projects, whether as part of its broader umbrella for unfunded projects or within its various sub-foundations (each with its own set of benefits and governance structures).
 LF Projects have the opportunity to operate with a significant degree of independence,